The Internet of How: Providing meaning to end users

 Providing a paradigm-shifting experience, a moment of magic, only made possible through IoT capabilities.

 Example: Amazon Echo

 Efficiency and Peace of Mind are now table stakes for consumers.
-Every successful IoT based product or service might not incorporate these five building blocks, but exploring each of these categories within user contexts, macro trends, and business factors highlights consumer benefits to design for.
-This delivers a long lasting and competitive IoT innovation strategy.
+Every successful IoT based product or service might not incorporate these five building blocks, but exploring each of these categories within user contexts, macro trends, and business factors highlight consumer benefits to design for.
+This delivers a long-lasting and competitive IoT innovation strategy.

 “The Internet of How” article series is co-authored by Mark Breneman, Bernardo Schorr, Tucker Fort and Tara Gupta Dabir.